shogo82148/codebuild-php-node/README.md

 ```

-PHP 7.1 images are no longer maintained.
+PHP 7.1 images are no longer mantained.
 They remain in this repository as a reference for the contents of these images.

 ### An Example of CloudFormation Template for Creating CodeBuild Project